Editor’s Note: New York by Rail updated this July 2020 blog experience to include current information.

 Lighthouses date back to ancient Egypt.
 The first U.S. lighthouse was lit in 1716 in Boston Harbor, according to the U.S. Coast Guard.
 According to the Hudson River Maritime Museum in Kingston, all lighthouses in the U.S. were run by the United States Lighthouse Service from 1716-1939.
 The lighthouses — which were often home to U.S. Lighthouse Servicemen with families — were transferred to the United States Coast Guard in 1939.

-Much closer to home, passengers on Amtrak’s Empire Service along the majestic Hudson River can see seven historic lighthouses from the train, most of which were built to guide mariners on their round–trip journey from New York City to the Erie Canal, the 363–mile waterway across New York State that connected the Atlantic Ocean to the Great Lakes.
-The Erie Canal was completed in 1825, and the first lighthouse operated the following year.
+Passengers on Amtrak’s Empire Service, along the majestic Hudson River, can see the Hudson River’s historic lighthouses from the train.
+Most of these navigational markers were built to guide mariners on their round–trip journey from New York City to the Erie Canal, the 363–mile waterway that connected the Atlantic Ocean to the Great Lakes.
+The Erie Canal was completed in 1825, and the first lighthouse began operating the following year.

 A total of 14 lighthouses once graced the Hudson River, though only seven remain today, each with its own personality.
-Some are open to visitors, and one is now a quaint bed and breakfast.
-Even with radar and GPS, ships still rely on these navigational beacons to guide them.
 Here’s what you can see from your seat on the train:

-Although Amtrak riders often do not notice this small, 40-foot lighthouse in Fort Washington Park as their train speeds by the George Washington Bridge, they might remember it from their childhood in the book, The Little Red Lighthouse and the Great Gray Bridge.
+Amtrak riders may not notice this small, 40-foot lighthouse in Fort Washington Park as their train speeds by the George Washington Bridge.
+However, they might remember it from their childhood, from the book, The Little Red Lighthouse and the Great Gray Bridge.